Pilot Butte, Saskatchewan: Sports

-The most commonly identified ethnic or cultural origins in Pilot Butte in the 2021 census were German (915 or 34.8%), English (715 or 27.2%), Scottish (505 or 19.2%), Irish (455 or 17.3%), and Ukrainian (420 or 16.0%).
-In the 2016 census, 2.7% of Pilot Butte residents identified as a visible minority and 2.3% as Aboriginal.
+Pilot Butte has been home to the Pilot Butte Storm, a team in the Prairie Junior Hockey League, since their relocation from Regina in 1995.
+The team was originally called the Pilot Butte Express but were renamed to the Pilot Butte Storm in 2003 to remember the Pilot Butte storm of 1995.
+The Storm are four-time winners of the Prairie Junior Hockey League and won bronze at the Keystone Cup in 2011.

+In 2002, Pilot Butte hosted the Western Canadian Softball Championships on its ball diamonds.
+Pilot Butte also hosts annual slow-pitch tournaments.

+Pilot Butte’s annual rodeo has attracted visitors to the town every summer since 1993.

 Government

 Pilot Butte was initially incorporated as a village in 1913, but subsequently dissolved in 1923 due to population loss.
 In 1963, the community reincorporated as a village, and in 1979 it gained town status for the first time.
 While the village council began in 1963, the first person to be elected to the position of mayor of the town council was John Dueck in 1980.
 Today, Pilot Butte is governed by a council that consists of one elected mayor and six elected councillors as well as a town administrator.